komodoooo/Arb-tool/README.md

-# ARB sitescreener
+# ARB-tool
-what is **arb**, the site screener? arb is a tool written in ruby ​​which, in addition to describing various information about a target site (_host, port, etc._), also captures the fingerprint and returns it to you as output.
+what is **arb**, the site parser? arb is a tool written in ruby ​​which, in addition to describing various information about a target site (_host, port, etc._), also captures the fingerprint, the xml version and returns it to you as output.
+It can also find all links related to a site.

 # Getting started